TradItion and Tide: Life on The Mekong.

 I showed the boat driver the photos on my camera - him wrestling plastic from the propeller, traders balancing impossible loads, floating homes weathering another tide.
 He laughed and pointed at the image of tangled plastic, shaking his head.
 Some problems, his gesture seemed to say, we just learn to live with.

 Stepping from weathered wood to concrete, I felt the weight of solid ground beneath my feet - stable, predictable, modern.
 Behind me, the Mekong rolled on, carrying its ancient rhythms toward an uncertain future.
+I looked back and gave my guide a final wave and wondered how much longer he would be able to bear the river’s strangled pulse.

 If you have made it this far, thank you.
 I truly appreciate it.